 - Consider the type of venue.
-If the event is taking place in a fancy country club you might want to break out your best evening-wear.
+If the event is taking place in a fancy country club, you should break out your best evening wear.
 If it's in the couple's backyard or at their parents' house, you can probably tone it down.

 - When in doubt, ask around.
 Feel free to contact the venue to find out if they have a dress code.
 As a last resort, you could also reach out to someone in the wedding party or a member of the couple's family (just try not to ask the soonlyweds—they've got enough on their plate).

 What to Wear to a Wedding Rehearsal: Dos and Don'ts

 Before you go splashing out on a nice new outfit, check out our answers to some of the most frequently asked questions about rehearsal dinner dress code etiquette.